 prođe.
 Rano je veseliti se, jer bilo bi bolje da je do

-kraja pokrije zaborav, nego da se uruči na razinu neu
+kraja pokrije zaborav, nego da se uruči na razinu neukusnih

 festivalskih blesavljenja ili da postane 'oružje i stigma'